PHeonix25/PHeonix25.github.io/_posts/2019-01-07-Time-for-a-new-introduction.md

 Thankfully, I feel that there might be an opportunity to pursue this within my current organisation, especially considering how supportive they've been of me and my "speaking habit" in the past.

-I would love that: sticking it out with friends, sharing our amazing successes (and failures), helping teams to learn from others, and especially finding the right way to bring "bad news" to a group, while leaving them feeling energised and motivated.
+I would love that: sticking it out with friends, sharing our amazing successes (and failures!), helping teams to learn from others, and especially finding the right way to bring "bad news" to a group, while leaving them feeling energised and motivated.
 These are the key skills I feel I still need to improve, and intend to work on over the next year.

 I'll also reach back to that previous post and some of the "one-liners" in the summary that helped me to understand why I should work toward this...
 Remember these?